oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 - Average annual salary is representative of a country's workforce.
 The analysis assumes that the reported average salary is an appropriate measure for comparing countries, despite differences in income distribution, occupations, and regional wage variation.

 - Salary values reported in USD (PPP adjusted) provide a fair basis for comparison.
-Using Purchasing Power Parity (PPP) assumes that differences in exchange rates and price levels have already been accounted for, making salaries comparable across countries.
+Using Purchasing Power Index (PPI) assumes that differences in exchange rates and price levels have already been accounted for, making salaries comparable across countries.

 - The Cost of Living Index and Local Purchasing Power Index are comparable across countries.
 The analysis accepts Numbeo's methodology, where New York City = 100, as a consistent benchmark for international comparisons.